jihooB/Crypto_forecasting/README.md

+Comparative Analysis and Forecasting of Clean vs. Dirty Cryptocurrencies

 This project investigates the financial behavior and predictability of two categories of digital assets: Clean and Dirty Cryptocurrencies.
 "Clean" cryptos are identified by their energy-efficient consensus algorithms (like Proof of Stake), while "Dirty" cryptos (such as Bitcoin) require significant energy consumption for mining and transactions.